If you have never heard of card sorting, you aren't alone.

-Card sorting is a structured exercise that asks intranet users to sort a list of sample intranet content into logical groupings.
+Card sorting is defined as a structured exercise that asks intranet users to sort a list of sample intranet content into logical groupings.
 It can be done online using software, or offline (in-person).

 During the exercise, a user is provided with a list of examples of intranet content.
 The user then sorts the items on the list into groups of related cards and labels each grouping.
 When a number of users have completed the exercise, the organizer compares the results to identify patterns and insights as to where similar groupings did and did not occur.

 There are two types of card sorting exercises: closed card sorting and open card sorting.
 In a closed card sort, participants are provided with the categories to sort the cards.
 In an open card sort, there are no predetermined categories and participants are given cards and asked to sort them in a way that makes sense to them.

 Because open card sorting is more common and useful in the early stages of building an intranet’s IA, we only cover open card sorting here.

 Why is card sorting important?

 Card sorting helps build IA structure using terms and groupings that match users’ perspectives resulting in a simplified navigation.